Tsugaru Kaikyō Ferry: Hakodate—Ōma

+Muroran—Aomori

+This route links the Port of Muroran in Muroran with the Aomori.
+6 round trips are made per week, with each trip taking seven hours one way.
+The route is operated by Blue Mermaid.

 History

 Since 1965, the Higashi Nihon Ferry (東日本フェリー, East Japan Ferry) was the primary operator of passenger ferries across the Tsugaru Strait.
 Aside from the current routes, the Higashi Nihon Ferry also operated a wide network connecting Muroran, Tomakomai, and Iwanai to the north; Sendai, Hachinohe, Ōarai, and Jōetsu to the south; and Busan, South Korea.
 However, these lines proved to be less and less profitable and closed one after another.